iagent047/LoadSwitchUI/README.md

 # LoadSwitchUI
 This angularJS based app displays the state of load of each room in a location.
 It also allows you to toggle its state and also add/remove more UI display with data inputs in the JSON file.
-# LoadSwitchUI
-This angularJS based app displays the state of load of each room in a location.
-It also allows you to toggle its state and also add/remove more UI display with data inputs in the JSON file.
 <h3>Requirements:</h3>
 <ol>
   <li><h4>VScode</h4></li>